r-e-d-ant/Criminal-Stress-Detection-AI/README.md

 ## Stress Detection AI

-This guide provides step-by-step instructions on how to run my Django project on different operating systems: Windows, macOS, and Linux.
+This guide provides step-by-step instructions on how to run the project on different operating systems: Windows, macOS, and Linux.
 Follow the instructions relevant to your operating system.

 ** Prerequisites